Updated July 2022

-In fact, most offices have a dedicated department in their organization that is responsible for their billing processes.
-The system each business follows can be as simple as sending a bill and hoping it gets paid, or as complex as a series of payment notices, late fees and other prompts to decrease days sales outstanding (DSO).
+Most business offices have a dedicated department that is responsible for their AR billing processes.
+The system each company follows can be as simple as sending a bill and hoping it gets paid, or as complex as a series of payment notices, late fees and other prompts to decrease days sales outstanding (DSO).

 Why Does AR Billing Matter?

 Payment collection matters because it is the most direct way to increase your company’s revenue.
-By creating an efficient billing and late payment collection system, you can increase the amount of money you bring in per month without the effort of pursuing new customers.
+By creating efficient billing services and a late payment collection system, you can increase the amount of money you bring in per month without the effort of pursuing new customers.

-Following pre-collection best practices and implementing the right tools can cut down on the time your office staff spends on AR tasks.
+Following pre-collection best practices and implementing the right tools can cut down on the time your office staff spends on accounts receivable workflows.

 A Credit and Collections Policy

-- Recurring Payments – If you offer payment plans for your goods, or provide big-ticket services that are hard to pay off in a lump-sum, find a software that can schedule recurring payments.
+If you offer payment plans for your goods or provide big-ticket services that are hard to pay off in a lump sum, find software that can schedule recurring payments.
 Automatic recurring payments make it easy to create a plan that works for you and your customers.
 Make sure you never miss out on revenue because of a forgotten payment.

-- Self Serve Payment Options – Some consumers work during business hours.
+Some consumers work during business hours.
 Some simply don’t like speaking with people to pay their bills.
 Others, especially younger generations (like millennials) find it easier to make payments themselves online.
-To capture more payments that might otherwise slip through the cracks, provide ways for your customers help themselves through online payment portals and IVR phone systems.
+To capture more payments, provide ways for your customers to help themselves through online payment portals and IVR phone systems.